JosipVuckovic/Realtime-facerecognition/README.md

 # Realtime-facerecognition
 Facerecognition using OpenCV and Dlib

-Using Dlibs HOG detector as it was writen to be used on Rasberry Pi, using Dlib pythn wrapper face_recognition
+Using Dlibs HOG detector as it was writen to be used on Rasberry Pi, using Dlib python wrapper face_recognition Writen using Linux Mint, all requered libraries where installed as root as the are well known

+Requered libs:

+          sudo apt-get install build-essential cmake
+          sudo apt-get install libopenblas-dev liblapack-dev
+          sudo apt-get install libx11-dev libgtk-3-dev #Just for GUI sudo apt-get install python3 python3-dev python3-pip

+          sudo -H pip3 install numpy
+          sudo -H pip3 install imutils
+          sudo -H pip3 install opencv-contrib-python #Version with proprietary algorithms
+          sudo -H pip3 install dlib
+          sudo -H pip3 install face_recognition

+For use on Rasberry, check stable version of OpenCV.